monsichasris/data-viz-aesthetics/README.md

-# data-viz-aesthetics
-Data Visualization and Information Aesthetics - Fall 2024 Class | MS Data Visualization
+# Data Visualization and Information Aesthetics
+Fall 2024 Class | MS Data Visualization
+Parsons School of Design - The New School